bennygoh1/Benshoes-Website/README.md

 3. The shopping cart system is broken, you can add products to the cart but you cannot remove the products, that is the downside that i was not able to fix in such a short period of time.
 4. In the future, I might update this website and fix some functionalities whenever I am free.
 5. As I am still learning those programming languages and frameworks, do not expect it to run very smoothly.
 I had a anuerysm trying to write code in JS.
 Trust me it is not fun.
-6. To remove all the products from the cart, open developer tools, go to application and clikc on local storage.
-From the top right, next to the cross you click on the clear icon and it will remove all the data stored in the cart.
+6. To remove all the products from the cart, open developer tools, go to application and click on local storage, and click on the http:// tab listed under local storage.
+From the top right, next to the cross you click on the "No symbol" icon and it will remove all the data stored in the cart.

 # Programming languages and Frameworks used
 1. HTML